vishal-1344/lisa/README.md

 *LISA* models an agent as a **singularly perturbed dynamical system** with:

 1. **Fast behavioral dynamics**: what the system does currently
-2. **Slow structural dynamics**: how the underlying structure that shapes behavior is regulated to remain stable under drift.
+2. **Slow structural dynamics**: how the underlying structure shaping the behavior is perceived and regulated to remain stable under drift.

 The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space so that inference trajectories remain coherent even when inputs, statistics, or regimes shift.